noelwelsh/todo/QUESTIONS.md

 With these changes the code should compile.
 Now run the code (use the `run` command in sbt) and visit `http://localhost:3000/` in your browser.
 You should see the interface of a simple todo application.
 Unfortunately it doesn't work!
 Let's fix it.

-## Fix the Model
+## Fix the In-Memory Model

+The code consists of four components:

+- `Main.scala`, which brings everything together and runs the webserver;
+- the services in `TodoService.scala` and `AssetService.scala`, which respond to HTTP requests;
+- the models in `InMemoryModel.scala` and `PersistentModel.scala`, which implement the application logic and have a common interface defined in `Model.scala`; and
+- the data definitions in the `data` subpackage.

+We'll focus on the models.
+We won't need to change other code for the most part (though if you want to take this project further on your own you may wish to do so).

 Run the tests from sbt (the `test` command).
 You'll see the tests are currently failing.
-You'll need to fix the tests as a first step to get the code working.
-Go to the file `Model.scala` and fix it until the tests work.

-## Create Working Actions

-Look at the files `Actions.scala` and `DefaultActions.scala`. `Actions` specifies an interface that connects HTTP endpoints to the model.
-The current implementation is given by `DefaultActions`, and it is used in `Main.scala` where the `app` is constructed.
-This implementation doesn't do very much.
-Create a *new* implementation of `Actions` that correctly implements the interface and fix the app.

-Once you fix the above you should have a working todo list app!
+Start first on the tests for the `InMemoryModel`.
+Take a look at `InMemoryModel.scala`.
+We have provided part of an implementation for you but it doesn't work.
+Fix the implementation so that the tests pass.
+When you have done this you will have a working application!

+## Fix the Persistent Model

+The `InMemoryModel` loses any changes you make each time you restart the server.
+A more useful system would persist changes between runs.
+This is what `PersistentModel` does.
+Here we have provided a few useful utilities for you, but you'll have to do much more of the work required to get it working.